 Robin Perry-Smith is Education Manager for Keystone Peer Review Organization (KEPRO).
 KEPRO, a quality improvement organization, is a cornerstone of Medicare’s efforts to improve healthcare quality at the local level.
 Robin holds a Master of Health Administration and a Bachelor of Science: Behavioral Science from the Pennsylvania State University and...

 William ‘Bill’ Krenz is an Administrative Associate working in the Department of Nursing at the Penn State Milton S. Hershey Medical Center.
 In this role, he supports the Community Outreach and Education and Professional Development nursing directors.
 He is also co-lead of the LGBT & Allies Affinity Network Resource Group...

-Sean Albert is a full-time personal nanny for a family in Lebanon County.
-Prior to this vocation, he served as an Addictions Counselor, working with adults in inpatient and outpatient programs and providing on site treatment to participating schools in Cumberland County for children and adolescents.
-In addition to his...
+Sean Gill is a full-time personal nanny for a family in Lebanon County.
+Prior to this vocation, he served as an Addictions Counselor, working with adults in inpatient and outpatient programs and providing on-site treatment to participating schools in Cumberland County for children and adolescents.
+In addition to his behavioral...

 Reverend Lori Hatch-Rivera is currently the Senior Pastor of MCC of the Spirit in uptown Harrisburg.
 Before being ordained in 2004, Rev. Lori was a Teacher and Department Chair at a middle school and worked in the healthcare field.
 Rev. Lori also sits on the board of The Religion and...